What is a jump cut

 The last step could be done entirely online with the help of one of our free video editing tools.
 So let’s try to combine something.

 Go to Online Video Merger and click the “Choose file” button to add your recordings.
 You can add one or several files from your device, whether it is Mac, Windows, or any other, as well as from your online storage account.
-Additionally, you can use a direct URL to some movie.

 Once processing is over, you will see the preview and timeline with video thumbnails below.
 Drag and drop them to change their order.